 The DAC modulator is clocked by DAC_MOD_CLK.
-For proper power-up operation of the DAC channel, these clocks must be enabled by configuring the NDAC and MDAC clock dividers (page 0 / register 11, bit D7 = 1 and page 0 / register 12, bit D7 = 1).
+For proper power-up operation of the DAC channel, DAC_MOD_CLK must be enabled by configuring the NDAC and MDAC clock dividers (page 0 / register 11, bit D7 = 1 and page 0 / register 12, bit D7 = 1).
 When the DAC channel is powered down, the device internally initiates a power-down sequence for proper shutdown.
 During this shutdown sequence, the NDAC and MDAC dividers must not be powered down, or else a proper low-power shutdown may not take place.
 The user can read back the power-status flag at page 0 / register 37, bit D7 and page 0 / register 37, bit D3.
-When both the flags indicate power down, the MDAC divider may be powered down, followed by the NDAC divider.
-Note that when the ADC clock dividers are powered down, the ADC clock is derived from the DAC clocks.
+When both the flags indicate power-down, the MDAC divider may be powered down, followed by the NDAC divider.